-Once the end of summer come around, I’m immediately drawn to a simpler way of cooking – lighter, healthier meals, fresh ingredients, less ingredients, and just an all around relaxed attitude.
-I don’t like anything too fussy or involved, and this 20 Minute Cherry Tomato and Basil Angel Hair pasta is the perfect example of what you might find on our dinner table this month.
+Every time the holidays are over and the new year rolls around, I’m immediately drawn to a simpler way of cooking – lighter, healthier meals, fresh ingredients, fewer ingredients, and just an all-around relaxed attitude.
+I don’t like anything too fussy or involved, and this 20-minute Cherry Tomato and Basil Angel Hair pasta is the perfect example of what you might find on our dinner table this month.

 Cooking Class in Italy

-I’ve made a variation of this sauce for years – ever since I studied abroad in Italy.
-On the back end of my trip, my family came over, and my Mom and I took a cooking class for four days on the Amalfi coast in a little town called Positano.
-We learned the basics of Italian cooking – how to make the best margarita pizza with only the freshest ingredients, how to make pasta dough with our bare hands, and how to make a killer tomato sauce using only cherry tomatoes, olive oil and garlic.
+I’ve been making a version of this sauce ever since I studied abroad in Italy.
+Toward the end of my trip, my family visited, and my mom and I took a four-day cooking class in Positano, a small town on the Amalfi Coast.
+We learned the fundamentals of Italian cooking, like how to make fresh pasta by hand, the perfect Margherita pizza, and a simple but incredible tomato sauce using just a few ingredients: cherry tomatoes, olive oil, and garlic.

 Less Than 30 Minute Dinner Recipe